EngqvistLab/brenparse/README.md

-# Description of cheminformatics library
+# Description of brenparse library
-The aim of this package is to easily obtain information the properties of small molecules. **For example usage please refer to the "package_usage.ipynb" file.**
+The aim of this package is to parse BRENDA html files to obtain data therein.

 ## Installation